alshifahaseer/certificate-insurance-and-verification/README.md

 By leveraging blockchain's immutable nature and smart contract automation, we envision a future where:
 - Educational institutions, professional bodies, and certification authorities can issue verifiable credentials with complete transparency.
-- Employers and verifiers can instantly authenticate certificates without contacting issuing authorities
+- Employers and verifiers can instantly authenticate certificates without contacting issuing authorities.
 - Certificate holders have financial protection against institutional failures or malicious actions
 - A decentralized network of trust replaces centralized verification systems.